 Utilizing a few previously owned items is a real budget saver.

 • Wedding dress.
 A wedding dress that costs thousands brand-new can be thrifted for a few hundred dollars.
-If you really want to save money, consider borrowing a dress from a good friend or family member.
+If you really want to save money on wedding attire, consider borrowing a dress from a good friend or family member.

 4. Ask Friends and Family to Gift Their Skills